sensei-hacker/inavwiki/"Something"-is-disabled----Reasons.md

 ## Postscript

-For 'Navigation is unsafe', you may, of course `set nav_extra_arming_safety = OFF`; however there is a clue is in the name.
+For 'Navigation is unsafe', you may, of course `set nav_extra_arming_safety = ALLOW_BYPASS`; however there is a clue is in the name.
+There is also `nav_extra_arming_safety = OFF`, which is not recommended.
+At least with `ALLOW_BYPASS` you know you've done something potentially dangerous.